-We’ll look at what the Covey Time Management Matrix is and how you can use it to change your own prioritization strategies.
+We’ll look at the Stephen Covey Time Management Matrix and how you can use it to change your prioritisation strategies.

-Benefits of using the Covey Time Management Matrix
+Benefits of using the Stephen Covey Time Management Matrix

-Using the Covey Time Management Matrix in the workplace can offer a variety of advantages, including:
+Using the Stephen Covey Time Management Matrix in the workplace can offer a variety of advantages, including:

-- Increased productivity: The order of this strategy might help you select what to prioritize in your life and how to handle these activities efficiently.
-Having a structured and prioritized task list might help you finish more and the most important things in the same amount of time.
+- Increased productivity: The order of this strategy might help you select what to prioritise in your life and how to handle these activities efficiently.
+Having a structured and prioritised task list might help you finish more and the most important things in the same amount of time.

-- Habits: This matrix might assist you in determining which quadrants you spend the most of your time in and assessing your own behavior.
-You might then form new habits of concentrating just on Q1 and Q2 things.
+- Habits: This matrix might assist you in determining which quadrants you spend the most of your time in and assessing your own behaviour.
+You might then form new habits of concentrating on Q1 and Q2 things.

-- Work-life balance: With more effective habits at work, you will be able to devote more time to the activities that are important to you outside of work.
+- Work-life balance: With more effective habits at work, you can devote more time to the activities that are important to you outside of work.

-Covey’s Matrix is a box divided into four regions, or ‘quadrants,’ each of which represents how your work time is divided based on significance and urgency.
+Covey’s Matrix is a box divided into four regions, or ‘quadrants,’ each representing how your work time is divided based on significance and urgency.
 The matrix as a whole symbolizes your time.
 Therefore its size cannot be modified, but the size of each quadrant may be changed based on how much time you spend in it.
-The main goal is to attempt to spend as much time as possible in quadrant two while spending less time in the others.
+The main goal is to spend as much time as possible in quadrant two while spending less time in the others.
 According to Covey, this is the fundamental reality underlying time management.
 Each quadrant has a unique feature that assists you in prioritizing your activities and obligations.
-These are the four quadrants:
+These are the 4 quadrants of time management matrix:

 Quadrant 1: Urgent and important